Genève | Rue du Rhône | Limited edition | 50 pieces

 |Title||Genève | Rue du Rhône|

-At the center of the square is the Molard Tower (aka Clock Tower) which is a remnant of the defensive wall that used to protect the port of Molard in the Middle Ages.
-In 1906 it was adorned with a painted frieze taken from the demolished house of Rolle.
-The frieze features the coats of arms of the key actors in the Reformation history and a sculpture, called “Geneva city of Refuge”.
+Dominating the square is the historic Molard Tower, also known as the Clock Tower.
+This enduring structure served as part of the defensive fortification protecting the Molard port in medieval times.
+Adorned in 1906 with a painted frieze from the dismantled house of Rolle, the tower showcases the coats of arms of the key figures in the Reformation history and a sculpture, christened "Geneva City of Refuge".

 |Printing technique||Étorie on fine art paper|